Identity and device access configurations

 Windows 10 and Office 365 ProPlus

 Windows 10 and Office 365 ProPlus are the recommended client environment for PCs.
-We recommend Windows 10, as Azure is designed to provide the smoothest SSO experience possible for both on-premises and Azure AD.
+We recommend Windows 10, as Azure is designed to provide the smoothest experience possible for both on-premises and Azure AD.
 Windows 10 also includes advanced security capabilities that can be managed through Intune.
 Office 365 ProPlus includes the latest versions of Office applications.
 These use modern authentication, which is more secure and a requirement for conditional access.
 These apps also include enhanced security and compliance tools.

 Applying these capabilities across the three tiers of protection